 B&G, Age 16 to 90, Barnes&Nobel, Amazon etc. Both paper & electronic

 Tarquin Hall's detective story vividly portrays an India of rich cultural fabric yet conflicted by differences in wealth and social status.
 Kindness alternating with life's harsh realities pervade the story.
-This book is full of characters memoriable for both their strengths and weaknesses.
-On this stage, detective Vish Puri clings to shreds of personal virture as he swims through a world of corrupt officials and complex crimes.
+This book is full of memorable characters for both their strengths and memorable weaknesses.
+On this stage, detective Vish Puri clings to shreds of personal virtue as he swims through a world of corrupt officials and complex crimes.

 Descriptions of the Indian landscape are vivid.
-You will find lovable characters and a light treatment of dark social issues that permiate Indian society.
-I regard Hall as a serious writter who deals with profound social issues.
+You will find lovable characters and a light treatment of dark social issues that permeate Indian society.
+I regard Hall as a serious writer who deals with profound social issues.
 I recommend this book highly.

 Summer of Big Bachi by Naomi Hirahara 4 Star (Fiction - Japanese Nisei Culture circa 1970)

 B, Age 21 to 90, Barnes & Nobel, Amazon etc. Both paper & electronic